ajbanjara/Wireshark/CaptureSetup/WLAN.md

 etc..

-Monitor mode is not supported by [WinPcap](/WinPcap), and thus not by Wireshark or TShark, on Windows.
+Monitor mode is supported by [Npcap](/Npcap) for some wireless cards on Windows, and thus by Wireshark or TShark.
 It is supported, for at least some interfaces, on some versions of Linux, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, and macOS.

 You might have to perform operating-system-dependent and adapter-type-dependent operations to enable monitor mode, described below in the ["Turning on monitor mode"](/CaptureSetup/WLAN#turning-on-monitor-mode) section.